meolow/win11-setup/README.md

 **🔱 Config:**
 - Go to the `Media Flyout` Tab and set background blur to `Style 3 (Blur)` but do NOT enable `Enable Media Flyout`
 - Enable `Volume Flyout`, `Taskbar Widget`, `Taskbar Visualizer`, `Next Up Flyout` and `Lock Keys Flyout`

+## 💬 PSReadLine
+**⚙️ Installation:**
+You can follow the steps below:
+- Open your terminal as administrator
+- Paste this command `Install-Module -Name PSReadLine -AllowClobber -Force`